 Q. Is there a requirement to live on campus?

-A. As a residential college, we affirm the value of living in community together and therefore require students to live on campus for three years from the time of high school graduation.
+A. As a residential university, we affirm the value of living in community together and therefore require students to live on campus for two years from the time of high school graduation.
 Augustana offers a variety of housing opportunities, including traditional residence halls, theme houses, and apartments.
 All first-year students live in one of our residence halls.

-Q. What percentage of the students live in college housing?
+Q. What percentage of the students live in university housing?

 Q. How many computers are available and are they accessible on a 24-hour basis?